There is a old quote that says:

 In my company I have access to a complete set of web courses and virtual sessions where different topics are reviewed and you can follow training programs composed by different courses.
 I enroll these courses and they provide me very specific knowledge related to methodologies and areas from my work.

-Then I found Coursera, a place that goes beyond and where the interaction with the courses are more close to the content and to the teachers.
+, a place that goes beyond and where the interaction with the courses are more close to the content and to the teachers.

 I enrolled on 2006 an on-line course similar to this.
 During those days all content was through read and tests and a chat with the teachers.
 The advance now is the addition of the video to the classes and the way the teacher track the evolution of each student.